digitallyinduced/ihp/Guide/database.markdown

 # Database

 ```toc

 ```

 ## Introduction

 IHP provides a few basic functions to access the database.
 On top of Postgres SQL, we try to provide a thin layer to make it easy to do all the common tasks your web application usually does.

 The only supported database platform is Postgres.
-Focussing on Postgres allows us to better integrate advanced Postgres-specific solutions into your application.
+Focusing on Postgres allows us to better integrate advanced Postgres-specific solutions into your application.

 In development, you do not need to set up anything to use Postgres.
 The built-in development server automatically starts a Postgres instance to work with your application.
 The built-in development Postgres server is only listening on a Unix socket and is not available via TCP.

-When the dev server is running, you can connect to it via `postgresql:///app?host=YOUR_PROJECT_DIRECTORY/build/db` with your favorite database tool.
+When the development server is running, you can connect to it via `postgresql:///app?host=YOUR_PROJECT_DIRECTORY/build/db` with your favorite database tool.
 When inside the project directory you can also use `make psql` to open a Postgres REPL connected to the development database (named `app`), or start `psql` by pointing at the local sockets file `psql --host=/PATH/TO/PROJECT/DIRECTORY/build/db app`.
-The web interface of the dev server also has a GUI-based database editor (like phpmyadmin) at [http://localhost:8001/ShowDatabase](http://localhost:8001/ShowDatabase).
+The web interface of the development server also has a GUI-based database editor (like phpmyadmin) at [http://localhost:8001/ShowDatabase](http://localhost:8001/ShowDatabase).

 Haskell data structures and types are generated automatically based on your database schema.